yugpunjabi/Wanderlust/README.md

-Certainly!
-Below is the README.md file tailored for your WonderLust project:

 Welcome to WonderLust!
-WonderLust is a small clone of Airbnb, developed as a Node.js major project for the Delta batch at Apna College.
+WonderLust is a small clone of Airbnb, developed as a Node.js project.
 This project showcases my dedication to web development and highlights my proficiency in creating robust and scalable web applications.

 Features
 User Authentication and Authorization: Users can sign up, log in, and access personalized features securely.